-The unaudited interim condensed consolidated financial statements as of September 30, 2021 and for the three and nine months ended September 30, 2021 and 2020 have been prepared by the Company pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial reporting.
+The unaudited interim condensed consolidated financial statements as of March 31, 2022 and for the three months ended March 31, 2022 and 2021 have been prepared by the Company pursuant to the rules and regulations of the Securities and Exchange Commission (SEC) for interim financial reporting.
 These condensed consolidated financial statements are unaudited and, in the opinion of management, include all adjustments (consisting only of normal recurring adjustments and accruals) necessary for a fair statement of the results for the periods presented in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 The year-end condensed consolidated balance sheet data was derived from the Company's audited consolidated financial statements but does not include all disclosures required by GAAP.
-Operating results for the three and nine months ended September 30, 2021 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2021.
+Operating results for the three months ended March 31, 2022 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2022.
 Certain information and footnote disclosures normally included in the annual consolidated financial statements prepared in accordance with GAAP have been omitted in accordance with the SEC's rules and regulations for interim reporting.
+Certain amounts have been reclassified from the prior year presentation to conform to current presentation.
 The Company's financial position, results of operations and cash flows are presented in U.S. Dollars.

-The accompanying unaudited condensed consolidated financial statements and related notes should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2020, which are included in the Company's 2020 Annual Report on Form 10-K.
+The accompanying unaudited condensed consolidated financial statements and related notes should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2021, which are included in the Company's 2021 Annual Report on Form 10-K.

-There have been no material changes to the Company's significant accounting policies during the the nine months ended September 30, 2021 compared with the significant accounting policies disclosed in Note 2 of the consolidated financial statements for the years ended December 31, 2020 and 2019, which are included in the Company's 2020 Annual Report on Form 10-K.
+There have been no material changes to the Company's significant accounting policies during the three months ended March 31, 2022 compared with the significant accounting policies disclosed in Note 2 of the consolidated financial statements for the years ended December 31, 2021 and 2020, which are included in the Company's 2021 Annual Report on Form 10-K.